Medicare in Montana

 While the rating system can shed light on a Medicare Advantage plan’s performance, the enrollment process is not as simple as just picking the highest-rated plan.

-With Original Medicare in Montana, there’s only one plan — Parts A and B, which does open the option to add Part D and Medigap coverage from private insurance companies.
+With Original Medicare, you have the option to add Part D and Medigap plans from private insurance companies.

-With Medicare Advantage in Montana, there are many plans.
+With Medicare Advantage in Montana, there are many plans available.

 - Some Medicare Advantage plans mirror Original Medicare but are more affordable, including ones with $0 premiums that may offer benefits Original Medicare doesn’t.